MoxaSystem/Getting-Started-with-AWS-IoT-core-Guide-for-Moxa-V2201-series-computer/Getting Started with AWS IoT core Guide for Moxa V2201 series computer.md

 ## User Provided items

-To setup and operate Moxa Arm-based computer, users have to prepare the following items by themselves.
+To setup and operate Moxa V2201 series computer, users have to prepare the following items by themselves.

 - 10/100/1000M Ethernet cables
 - Power adapter: input voltage 90 to 264 VAC, output voltage 24 V with 2.5 A DC load (can be purchased separately from Moxa)